elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-studio-blazorserver.md

 ## Introduction

-In the previous chapter, we looked at setting up Ela Studio in a Blazor Webassembly project.
+In the previous chapter, we looked at setting up Elsa Studio in a Blazor Webassembly project.

 In this chapter, we will create the same application, but this time using Blazor Server.

+## When to use Blazor Server?

+Although the Blazor Webassembly app is a great way to get started with Elsa Studio, it can be challenging when you are writing custom extensions that you need to debug.
+When running your app using Blazor Server, debugging becomes much easier.

 ## Setup